Kennubyte/http-sync/README.md

 ```
 npm start
 ```
-2) Port forward port 31235 (If can't then skip this step and use Ngrok in app)
+2) Port forward port 31235 (If can't, then skip this step and use Ngrok in app)
 3) Go to `https://localhost:31234` in your browser
 4) Profit!